 There are two main ways to acquire a slot: through a crowdloan or through a private bid.

 In a crowdloan (as previously outlined), community members contribute tokens to a separate module that bids on a project’s behalf.
 The crowdloan updates its bid throughout the auction as more contributions are received, always bidding the current balance of contributions.
-The initial Kusama crowdloans are scheduled to last the entire duration of the five initial auctions, which means any contributions received for those projects are added to the projects’ bids in the parachain slot auction.
+So far, the Kusama crowdloans were scheduled to last the entire duration of the batch of five weekly auctions, which means any contributions received for those projects were added to the projects’ bids in the parachain auction.
+The Polkadot crowdloans will likely use the same strategy.

 A couple of notes on these concepts, though.